-Chimes Israel's missions is to do the maximum to improve the quality of life of people with special needs from every community, through providing cutting edge professional services delivered by a well-trained and supervised, caring staff.
-With Federations' support Chimes Israel will conduct home visits by professionals to provide for material, emotional, therapeutic, and developmental support to people with special needs, primarily in southern Israel.
+Chimes Israel's mission is to maximize the quality of life of people with special needs from every community by providing cutting-edge professional services delivered by a well-trained, supervised, and caring staff.
+With Federations' support, Chimes Israel conducted home visits by professionals to their beneficiaries in southern Israel to provide material, emotional, therapeutic, and developmental support.